Xencules/Reusable_Sorter/README.md

 # Reusable sorter

-Sorter that can receive an array, a string or a Linkedlist and return back a sorted list.
+Sorter that can receive an array, a string or a Linkedlist and sort it with bubble sort.

 Can be easily implemented into projects by adding the Sorter-folder into the project and applying the appropriate imports.